DiVa-360: The Dynamic Visual Dataset for Immersive Neural Fields: Related Work

 \section{Related Work}

-\parahead{Neural Fields} Neural fields, coordinate-based neural networks, have generated considerable interest in computer vision~\cite{xie2022_neuralfields} because of their ability to represent geometry~\cite{Occupancy, Park_2019_CVPR, chen2018implicit_decoder} and appearance~\cite{mildenhall2020nerf, Lombardi:2019, NEURIPS2019_b5dc4e5d}.
-Neural radiance field (NeRF)~\cite{mildenhall2020nerf} utilizes a Multilayer Perceptron (MLP) to model density and color, leading to photorealistic novel view synthesis.
-Extensions of NeRF have also been used to model shape with high-fidelity~\cite{yariv2021volume,oechsle2021unisurf,li2023neuralangelo,wang2022mixed}.
-Meanwhile, several methods have made efforts to reduce the cost of constructing NeRF models~\cite{mueller2022instant,yu_and_fridovichkeil2021plenoxels,Tensorf}.
-Naturally, some approaches have also turned their focus towards dynamic neural fields~\cite{wang2022mixed,dynerf,park2021hypernerf,li2021nsff,park2021nerfies,pumarola2020d,Gao-ICCV-DynNeRF,Lombardi:2019}.
-However, these methods have thus far been limited to brief sequences and inadequate scene view due to the limited camera capture range of the training data.
-A promising direction being explored is
+\parahead{Neural Fields} Neural fields, or coordinate-based implicit neural networks, have generated considerable interest in computer vision~\cite{xie2022_neuralfields} because of their ability to represent geometry~\cite{Occupancy, Park_2019_CVPR, chen2018implicit_decoder} and appearance~\cite{mildenhall2020nerf, Lombardi:2019, NEURIPS2019_b5dc4e5d}.
+Neural radiance fields (NeRF)~\cite{mildenhall2020nerf} and its variants~\cite{barron2021mipnerf,yariv2021volume,oechsle2021unisurf,li2023neuralangelo,wang2023mixed} uses a multilayer perceptron (MLP) to model density and color, leading to photorealistic novel view synthesis and 3D reconstruction.
+Since the training cost of NeRFs is high, several methods have tried to address this limitation~\cite{mueller2022instant,yu_and_fridovichkeil2021plenoxels,Tensorf,kerbl3Dgaussians}.
+Naturally, some approaches have also turned their focus towards dynamic neural fields~\cite{wang2023mixed,dynerf,park2021hypernerf,li2021nsff,park2021nerfies,pumarola2020d,Gao-ICCV-DynNeRF,Lombardi:2019,kplanes_2023,hexplane,nerfplayer, wu20234dgaussians,xu20234k4d,luiten2023dynamic}.
+However, these methods have thus far been limited to only brief sequences, partly as a result of the unavailability of long-duration datasets.
+Our work enables further research in long-duration dynamic neural field research with a more comprehensive and richer dataset with long sequences.

-the incorporation of audio and language modalities~\cite{luo2022learning,lerf2023,guo2021adnerf} with neural fields.
-Our work aims to facilitate the broad spectrum of neural field research with a more comprehensive and richer dataset, from higher-fidelity rendering to faster training for 4D dynamic field and from visual to multimodal visual-audio-textual learning.